daveyboywardlaw/daveyboywardlaw.github.io/_posts/2024-04-29-improving-testing-through-support.md

 Bugs will always get through.
 Your users may never find the bugs but they will always exist.
 When a bug is found the best outcome is that it is fixed and deployed as quickly as possible and lessons are learnt.
 A great way to learn lessons is to look at support tickets that have been raised and understand how various elements (including testing) could have been done better to stop the issue happening again.

 Now when issues get raised, each issue will involve interaction with the users around things such as:

 * What is the error
 * What steps were performed prior to the error occurring
 * What data was used
 * How it impacts the user

 Now the support team will have hopefully understood the issue and managed to fix it.
-By doing this they have in depth knowledge of the issue.
-Now combining this with the input if a testing/quality  professional they can try and understand why the issue happened and what could have been done to prevent it.
+By doing this they have in depth knowledge of the issue and what caused it.
+Now combining this with the input of a testing/quality professional you can now try and understand why the issue happened and what could have been done to prevent it.
+This maybe some addition testing that could be done in the future for a similar change or even a documentation update.
+Getting buy in from the support team should be easy as the aim here is to stop bugs getting raised, and support teams can get behind this as less bugs means more time working on other things that they may want to work on.
+How you liase with the support team and document the testing lessons is up to you, it may be monthly meetings or it could be done some other way.
+The important thing is that that information is shared and documented in such a way that it can easily be found by other teams and can be updated when needed.

 Now in my experience issues raised to the support team will typically cover the following kinds of things:

 * System questions
 * Technical questions
+* Behavioural Questions
 * Software faults
-* Behaviour Questions

-Now each of these provides an opportunity to not only improve testing but also the quality of other aspects of the system (By system I mean the actual software and supporting artifacts)
+Now each of these provides an opportunity to not only improve testing but also the quality of other aspects of the system, for example documentation.

-First lets look at these things.......
+Lets look at these things.......

 ### System Questions